Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 Three different scenarios for empty hooks have been simulated: \begin{enumerate}[Sc.1)] \item There are no empty hooks.
 Each hook has caught a fish.
-This situation corresponds to $p_{NT}=p_{T}=0$. \item The ability to escape is the same across species.
-The probability of escape is set to $20\%$, this corresponds to $p_{T}=p_{NT}=0.2$. \item non-target species are better at escaping.
-The probability of escape is set to $p_{NT}=0.2$ for the non-target species and to $p_{T}=0.02$ for the target species. \end{enumerate}
+This situation corresponds to $p_{NT}=p_{T}=0$.
+The operating model is MEM with $p_{NT}=p_T=0$. \item The ability to escape is the same across species.
+The operating model is MEM2 with a probability of escape set to $p_{T}=p_{NT}=0.2$. \item non-target species are better at escaping.
+The probability of escape is set to $p_{NT}=0.2$ for the non-target species and to $p_{T}=0.02$ for the target species.
+In this case the oeprating model is a MEM but it doesn't fill the assumption of MEM1 or MEM2. \end{enumerate}

 The results of this simulation study are presented in section \ref{sec:resSim}.